Providing a safe and non-judgemental space for you to explore, reflect and grow through life's challenges

 You don’t have to hold on to any of those restricting labels given to you by others.

 You can simply be, rather than ‘try to be’.

 That is my commitment to you as your therapist.
 To provide a safe space for you to truly be you and discover how hugely empowering that can become.

 Talk to me, I’m listening

-Whether it be face to face at my practice in East Dulwich, a walking session through a park in Forest Hill or online via Zoom, I offer many different styles of therapy, which hopefully helps to make counselling accessible to lots of different people.
+Whether it be face to face at my practice in East Dulwich, an Outdoor Therapy in nature or online via Zoom/telephone, I offer many different styles of therapy, which hopefully helps to make counselling accessible to lots of different people.

 Take a look at what I offer and see what might be a good fit for you.
 If you would like to talk to me further about what is bringing you to therapy, your expectations and to get a better understanding of how we could work together, please contact me for a 20 minute initial consultation free of charge.

 Please visit my resources page for further support if you feel in distress or are suffering from poor mental health right now.
 You will find helplines, some grounding and breathing techniques and also my mental health blog The Person Centred Ninja.
 You are not alone.